andyatkinson/andyatkinson.github.io/_posts/2022-10-07-pgsqlphriday-2-truths-lie.md

 featured: true
 ---

-In this post you will be presented with 2 truths and a lie related to PostgreSQL and Ruby on Rails, as part of the first #PGSQLPhriday series.
+In this post you will be presented with 2 truths and a lie related to PostgreSQL and Ruby on Rails.

+This is my contribution to the first #PGSQLPhriday blog post series aiming to grow community blogging about PostgreSQL.
 Visit the [PGSQL Phriday #001 – Two truths and a lie about PostgreSQL post](https://www.softwareandbooz.com/pgsql-phriday-001-invite/) to learn more about the blog post series.

 Without further ado, here are 2 truths and a lie:

 - I can easily find the worst SQL queries from my Rails app
-- I can easily find where in the app the queries came from
+- I can easily link SQL queries to app ORM [^16] code
-- The Active Record ORM cannot be prevented from producing N+1 queries [^1]
+- Active Record always produces N+1 queries [^1]

-## Analyzing All App Queries
+## Analyzing App Queries

-Taking a macro perspective with PostgreSQL by looking at the queries that consume the most resources is possible using a couple of tools and a bit of connecting the dots.
+In taking a macro query analysis perspective with PostgreSQL, we can look at all app queries in terms of how many resources they consume.

+The highest consumption queries are worth fixing by reducing their cost.
+Reducing a query's cost may involve adding a new index for relevant columns, reducing what is being selected, or reducing what is being retrieved (adding a LIMIT).

-The main tool we've used is the `pg_stat_statements` module [^2].
-PGSS normalizes queries removing the specific parameters, and collects statistics about unique queries.
+The main tool we use is the `pg_stat_statements` module [^2].
+PGSS normalizes queries, removing specific parameters and then collects statistics about the frequency and duration of those unique queries.

-We can query the statistics data (thanks [Crunchy Data](https://github.com/andyatkinson/pg_scripts/blob/master/list_10_worst_queries.sql) for this query) that's been collected, or interact with the data via PgHero [^3].
-PgHero presents the data in a tabular format and displays an impact percentage.
+We can then query that statistical data (thanks [Crunchy Data](https://github.com/andyatkinson/pg_scripts/blob/master/list_10_worst_queries.sql) for this query) to focus on the top 10 worst queries.
+Although the data can be queried via psql, we can also visualize it with PgHero [^3].
+PgHero presents a percentage of impact for each query and makes the data interactive and sortable.

 ```sql
 -- Top 10 Worst Queries